Partition of the Ottoman Empire: Anatolia

-The Russians, British, Italians, French, Greeks, Assyrians and Armenians all made claims to Anatolia, based on a collection of wartime promises, military actions, secret agreements, and treaties.
+The Russians, British, Italians, French, Greeks, Assyrians and Armenia all made claims to Anatolia, based on a collection of wartime promises, military actions, secret agreements, and treaties.
 According to the Treaty of Sèvres, all but the Assyrians would have had their wishes honoured.
-Armenia was to be given a significant portion of the east, known as Wilsonian Armenia, extending as far down as the Lake Van area and as far west as Mush, Greece was to be given Smyrna and the area around it (and likely would have gained Constantinople and all of Thrace, which was administered as internationally controlled and demilitarized territory), Italy was to be given control over the south-central and western coast of Anatolia around Antalya, France to be given the area of Cilicia, and Britain to be given all the area south of Armenia.
+Armenia was to be given a significant portion of the east, known as Wilsonian Armenia, extending as far down as the Lake Van area and as far west as Mush.

+Greece was to be given Smyrna and the area around it, and likely would have gained Constantinople and all of Thrace, which was administered as internationally controlled and demilitarized territory.
+Italy was to be given control over the south-central and western coast of Anatolia around Antalya.
+France was to be given the area of Cilicia.
+Britain was to be given all the area south of Armenia.
 The Treaty of Lausanne, by contrast, forfeited all arrangements and territorial annexations.

 Russia

 In March 1915, Foreign Minister of the Russian Empire, Sergey Sazonov, told British and French Ambassadors George Buchanan and Maurice Paléologue that a lasting postwar settlement demanded Russian possession of "the city of Constantinople, the western shore of the Bosporus, Sea of Marmara, and Dardanelles, as well as southern Thrace up to the Enos-Media line", and "a part of the Asiatic coast between the Bosporus, the Sakarya River, and a point to be determined on the shore of the Bay of İzmit."

 The Constantinople Agreement was made public by the Russian newspaper Izvestiya in November 1917, to gain the support of the Armenian public for the Russian Revolution.
-However, said revolution effectively ended Russian plans.
+The revolution effectively ended the Russian plans.